cse403-MOMENTUM/MOMENTUM/user-manual.md

 - Made sure each User has tracked their time spent on each Task

 You should be able to view a projected effort distribution for a specific Project from that Project's home page.
 You may view distribution charts that display likely effort (in person-hours, for example), remaining User workload, potential product ship dates, and more.

-## Works Cited
-[1] M. Jørgensen, “What We Do and Don’t Know about Software Development Effort Estimation,” IEEE Software, vol. 31, no. 2, pp. 37–40, Mar.
-2014.

-[2] M. Jørgensen, “The effect of the time unit on software development effort estimates,” in 2015 9th International Conference on Software, Knowledge, Information Management and Applications (SKIMA), 2015, pp. 1–5.

-[3] H. Barki, S. Rivard, and J. Talbot, “Toward an Assessment of Software Development Risk,” Journal of Management Information Systems, vol. 10, no. 2, pp. 203–225, Sep.
-1993.

-[4] I. Benbasat and I. Vessey, “Programmer and Analyst Time/Cost Estimation,” MIS Quarterly, vol. 4, no. 2, pp. 31–43, 1980.

-[5] K. Srinivasan and D. Fisher, “Machine learning approaches to estimating software development effort,” IEEE Transactions on Software Engineering, vol. 21, no. 2, pp. 126–137, Feb.
-1995.